akonwi/ard-lang.dev/src/content/docs/getting-started/introduction.md

 ## Language Description

-Ard is a modern, programming language designed for legibility, simplicity, and type-safety.
+Ard is a general-purpose programming language designed for legibility, simplicity, and type-safety.
 It combines elements from JavaScript, Swift, Go, and Rust.

 ## Design Goals